vladuemilian/Spring-framework-Backbone-boilerplate-application/README.md

 features is coupled with service layer using decoratee pattern to keep your services as clean as possible.

+The project was not intented to be published on github, but now, the target of this repository is to inspire another developers about how to structure their applications :)

 #### Technologies used: ####